Mark = say YEA or CLICK

 - Change positions so your dog has to get up.
 Now smile at him and wait for him to sit.
 Don’t cue him to sit either verbally or with your body language.
 Many people move in towards their dogs to get them to sit.
 This is somewhat threatening to the dog is really just an extra cue anyway.
 Let your dog figure out sitting on his own pays off, then MR. I always move away from dogs to get them to sit.

 - After MRing your dog for voluntarily sitting a couple times, make it more difficult by now requiring a sit and eye contact, then MR.

-While using a command to get the behavior is obviously not “spontaneous”, it is nice to have the behavior on cue as well so you can cue it if necessary.
+While using a cue to get the behavior is obviously not “spontaneous”, it is nice to have the behavior on cue as well so you can cue it if necessary.

 SPONTANEOUS EYE CONTACT (keep treats out of sight)

 I don’t like to lure eye contact as I feel the dog is only following the food lure.
 I usually start waiting for the dog to sit, then keeping my hands by my side or behind my back, simply waiting for your dog to voluntarily look up at you, mark and reinforce the moment that happens.